satya-arjunan/visocyteold/Utilities/Doxygen/pages/SubsetInclusionLattice.md

 materials.
 When such relationships are available in the dataset, it is indeed useful to present this information to the users so that they can choose to load blocks in multiple ways.
-Subset inclusion lattice or SIL is the mechanism available to Visocyte readers to describe this information.
+Subset inclusion lattice or SIL is the mechanism available to ParaView readers to describe this information.

 Currently, SIL is only used by readers to describe relations among blocks to enable selecting of blocks to reader.
 The blocks need not corresponding to